kristianmandrup/amazing-aurelia-book/basic-routing.md

 The `moduleId` must link to a view model in your app.
 The moduleId is calculated relative to the app root, typically `/src`.
 The view model activated can add its own router config to the (parent) router config to create a "nested" routing hierarchy.

-However please not that by default, nested routes are still essentially "flat".
-To make a truly nested router where routes extend a root base, we must currently do some heavy lifting which we will explore later on.
+However please not that by default, nested routes are evaluate relative to the parent router.
+To make a truly nested router where routes extend a root base, we must currently do some "heavy lifting", which we will explore later on...

 Now let's do some routing.
 First create a new `contacts` VM/V pair.